mcellteam/cellblender_tutorials/dynamic_geometry/dynamic_geometry_overview.rst

             points[i][0] = points[i][0] * 2
             points[i][1] = points[i][1] * 2

-This preliminary version gets frame_number, time_step, points[], and faces[] from the local environment.
+The preliminary version of CellBlender gets frame_number, time_step, points[], and faces[] from the local environment.
-This is likely to change in the near future.
+Note that this may change in the near future.

+* Return to the "**Model Objects**" panel in CellBlender and check the "**Dynamic**" box for the Cube object.

+* Set the Display to "**Files**" and select the **Script** name given above ("**dg.py**").

+* Open the "**Run Simulation**" panel in CellBlender and click the "**Export & Run**" button to start the simulation.

+* After the run completes, refresh the display with "**Reload Visualization Data**".
+You can play the simulation to see the molecules diffusing within the dynamic geometry.

+* As before, the geometry should go through 2 complete cycles over the 200 frames of the simulation.
+You can choose to display the object as a wire frame to get a better view of the changing geometry.

 Plotting Dynamic Geometry Volume via Clamp Concentration